HOW TO CLEAN A RESTAURANT KITCHEN FLOOR

 Step 8.
 Identify mops and brushes for use in the kitchen only.
 Do not use them in public areas.

-Once you've applied the degreaser and your kitchen flooring is squeaky clean, it's time to apply the Slip Resistant Floor Treatment for Quarry Tile.
+Once you've applied the degreaser cleaner and your kitchen floor tiles are squeaky clean, it's time to apply the Slip Resistant Floor Treatment for Quarry Tile or Ceramic tile.
 This not only removes the soapy buildup, it makes your restaurant kitchen floor even more slip resistant by applying a light chemical etching to the quarry tile.

 Treats 350 to 400 square feet